-Corporate Social Responsibility (CSR) is a concept that has gained significant attention in the business world over the past few decades.
-It is a self-regulating business model that helps a company be socially accountable to itself, its stakeholders, and the public.
+Corporate Social Responsibility (CSR) has gained significant attention in the business world over the past few decades.
+It is an automated business model that helps a company be socially accountable to itself, its stakeholders, and the public.

-By practicing CSR, companies can be conscious of the kind of impact they are having on all aspects of society, including economic, social, and environmental.
+By practicing CSR, companies can be conscious of their impact on all aspects of society, including economic, social, and environmental.

 Corporate Social Responsibility (CSR) is a business approach that contributes to sustainable development by delivering economic, social, and environmental benefits for all stakeholders.
 It is a broad concept that can take many forms depending on the company and industry.